-BCR-ABL1 Kinase domain and mutations (A) Magnification of the BCR-ABL1 kinase domain, showing the main functional subdomains.
+BCR::ABL1 Kinase domain and mutations (A) Magnification of the BCR::ABL1 kinase domain, showing the main functional subdomains.
 Black triangles indicate Imatinib-resistant mutations.
 (B) Summary of the mutations reported to be insensitive to Imatinib, Nilotinib, Dasatinib, Bosutinib, and Ponatinib.

-The LMH laboratory has developed Sanger and NGS sequencing approaches to interrogate the Kinase domain of BCR-ABL1.
-The later has an enhanced sensitivity of around 3% and is capable of detecting low level drug resistant clones early.
+The LMH laboratory has developed NGS based sequencing approaches to interrogate the Kinase domain of BCR::ABL1 which has an enhanced sensitivity (around 3%) and is capable of detecting low level drug resistant clones early.

-Factors affecting results or interpretation:

-Like many translocation assays sequencing of the ABL1 kinase domain from BCR-ABL is performed from RNA which is very susceptible to degradation.
+Factors affecting results or interpretation: Like many translocation assays sequencing of the ABL1 kinase domain from BCR::ABL1 is performed from RNA which is very susceptible to degradation.